 Everyone has intrusive thoughts.
 It’s part of being human.
 A thought like, “What if I dropped this baby?” or “Did I just offend that person?” may pop into anyone’s mind.
 Most people shrug them off.

-For someone with OCD, though, these thoughts stick.
-They trigger intense anxiety and a need to find certainty, analyze, or neutralize the thought.
-The mind begins to make meaning out of normal sensations or thoughts, turning them into something threatening.
+make meaning out of normal sensations or thoughts, turning them into something threatening.
 This leads to a spiral of doubt and fear.

 For example: